Malaria vaccine: R21/Matrix-M

 The most effective malaria vaccine is R21/Matrix-M, with 77% efficacy shown in initial trials.
 It is the first vaccine that meets the World Health Organization's goal of a malaria vaccine with at least 75% efficacy.
 It was developed through a collaboration involving the Jenner Institute at the University of Oxford, the Kenya Medical Research Institute, the London School of Hygiene and Tropical Medicine, Novavax, and the Serum Institute of India.
 The trials took place at the Institut de Recherche en Sciences de la Santé in Nanoro, Burkina Faso with Halidou Tinto as the principal investigator.
 The R21 vaccine uses a circumsporozoite protein (CSP) antigen, at a higher proportion than the RTS,S vaccine.
 It uses the same HBsAg-linked recombinant structure but contains no excess HBsAg.
 It includes the Matrix-M adjuvant that is also utilized in the Novavax COVID-19 vaccine.

 A phase II trial was reported in April 2021, with a vaccine efficacy of 77% and antibody levels significantly higher than with the RTS,S vaccine.
 A booster shot of R21/Matrix-M that is given 12 months after the primary three-dose regimen maintains a high efficacy against malaria, providing high protection against symptomatic malaria for at least 2 years.
 A phase III trial with 4,800 children across four African countries was reported in November 2022, demonstrating vaccine efficacy of 74% against a severe malaria episode.
 Further data from multiple studies is being collected.
 As of April 2023 data from the phase III study had not been formally published, but late-stage data from the study was shared with regulatory authorities.
+In a study published in February 2024, data from the phase III trial showed an efficacy of 78% in children aged 5–17 months and an efficacy of 70% in children aged 18–36 months.

 Ghana's Food and Drugs Authority approved the use of the R21 vaccine in April 2023, for use in children aged between five months to three years old.
-The Serum Institute of India is preparing to produce between 100–200 million doses of the vaccine per year, and is constructing a vaccine factory in Accra, Ghana.
+The Serum Institute of India is preparing to produce between 100 and 200 million doses of the vaccine per year, and is constructing a vaccine factory in Accra, Ghana.
 Following Ghana's decision, Nigeria provisionally approved the R21 vaccine.

 In October 2023 the WHO endorsed the R21 vaccine against malaria, end of December 2023 it was added to the list of Prequalified Vaccines.

 Further developments for a vaccine that targets the erythrocytic stage of the Malaria parasite have been made, provisionally named RH5.1/Matrix-M, which it is hoped will combine with the R21/Matrix-M pre-erythrocytic vaccine to create an even more efficacious second-generation Malaria vaccine.